jasb3110/COVIDPERU/index.md

 subestimacion=(muertostotales*rho-muertosreportados)/(muertostotales*rho)#subestimacion subestimacion# underestimate in percent
 ################################################################################
 ```
-##Molecular positivity of COVID´s people on Peru
+##Molecular positivity of COVID´s in percent on Peru
 The big deal of Peru was how to estimate positivity rate (%), when there isn´t enougth data (small tests and delay in reports).
 National of healthy institution of Peru(INS in spanish), generally update data per 15 days.
 However, I currently noticed that data was reported after two month.
 Well, I show that positive-COVID´s tests in percent (%) during 2020 to now.

 ![alt text](https://github.com/jasb3110/COVIDPERU/blob/1fc1af589150d750db96aae4a4d21699846df300/relacion.positivas.positivas+negativas.molecular.png?raw=true)

+In this picture, the most higthlight is three sharp of curve of molecular positivity of COVID´s in percent.
+Obviously, third wave

 ```markdown